oliviachang29/react-native-tone/README.md

 # react-native-tone 🎶
 Simple library for playing tones in React Native (iOS only).
 Bridge of https://github.com/picciano/iOS-Tone-Generator

-Disclaimer: I'm totally new to Obj-C and bridging.
-If anyone would like to help with this module they are welcome.

 ## Getting started

 `$ yarn add react-native-tone` or `$ npm install react-native-tone --save`